joaomelo/balance/README.md

 The following steps assume you already set your local environment according to [these steps](#development).

-We will need to go back to that `.env` file and replace all the “…” placeholders with the actual values from the Firebase project you want to deploy to.
+We will need to go back to that `.env` file and replace all the “…” placeholders with the actual values from the Firebase project you want to deploy into.

-Now execute `npm run prod:local:deploy` and the script will run all tests and, if they succeed, do a full deploy.
+Now execute `npm run prod:local:deploy`.
+The script will run all tests and, if they succeed, do a full deployment.

 ## From GitHub actions